UnparalleledSmilingMonster/twitter-covid/README.md

-# ID2221-Group7
+# Twitter COVID-19 analysis

-Welcome to the repo for the group tasks assigned to the group 7 whose members are :
+Welcome to the repo, the contributors of this project are :
 - Timothée LY
 - Oliver CHIN WEE GUI
 - Erik KONGPACHITH